Health in Afghanistan

 Health in Afghanistan remains poor but steadily improving.
 It has been negatively affected by the nation's environmental issues and the decades of war since 1978.
-The Ministry of Public Health oversees all matters concerning the health of the country's residents.
+The Ministry of Public Health (MoPH) oversees all matters concerning the health of the country's residents.
+The Human Rights Measurement Initiative finds that Afghanistan is fulfilling 72.5% of what it should be fulfilling for the right to health based on its level of income.

 Afghanistan is generally considered a poor and least developed country.
-It is one of the only two remaining countries that has not eradicated Polio.
-Its average life expectancy at birth stands around 64 years (2019).
-The country's maternal mortality rate is estimated at 638 deaths/100,000 live births and its infant mortality rate could be as high as 106 per 1,000 live births.
-Around 15,000 people die annually from various forms of cancer.
+From 2001 to 2021, Afghanistan experienced improvements in health, with life expectancy increasing from 56 to 64 years.
+Maternal mortality rate was reduced by half, with the rate estimated at 638 deaths/100,000 live births and its infant mortality rate estimated at 106 per 1,000 live births in 2021.
+Nearly 90% of residents living in cities had access to clean water in 2021, compared to 16% in 2001.
+Afghanistan is one of the only two remaining countries that has not eradicated polio.
+Around 16,000 people die annually from various forms of cancer.
 Around 1,000 or more die in traffic collision each year.
 Around 380 children die from measles.

 Overview

-Afghanistan became a member of the World Health Organization on April 19, 1948.
-Its latest estimated population was put as 38,346,720.
-Of this, approximately 32.9 million are in the country while the remaining 5 million or so reside in Iran, Pakistan and elsewhere around the world.
+Afghanistan became a member of the World Health Organization (WHO) on April 19, 1948.
+It has an estimated population of around 40 million people.
+Of this, approximately 35 million are in the country while the remaining 5 million or so reside in Iran, Pakistan and elsewhere around the world.
 Afghanistan in 2016 had the second lowest health worker density in the Eastern Mediterranean Region (EMR), with a ratio of 4.6 medical doctors, nurses and midwives per 10,000 people, considerably below the threshold for critical shortage of 23 health care professionals per 10,000.

-Afghanistan's health workforce shortage is a result of the continues war in the country since 1978, including the historic under-investment in education and training, migration, lack of infrastructure and equipment and poor remuneration.
+Afghanistan's health workforce shortage is a result of the continued war in the country since 1978, including the historic under-investment in education and training, migration, lack of infrastructure and equipment and poor remuneration.
 Other challenges also include lack of opportunities for career advancement, staff absenteeism, moonlighting, and weak management.
 Cultural and socio-economic barriers have also contributed to the overall shortage as well as gender and geographic imbalances in the health workforce.
 As per the global pattern, many health workers (especially specialists and female doctors) prefer to work in Kabul and other large cities for a notably better standard of life.
 In addition, policies limiting girls' education affecting health workforce production are still felt and encountered today, especially in more rural provinces.